Obama casts Virginia fall election as a historic turning point, but can his energy get enough Democrats to the polls?

 “I know he will make you proud as governor because he’s already done it,” Obama said.

-The work of being governor, especially during a pandemic, is “too important to just leave to chance,” Obama said.
+The work of being governor, especially in a pandemic, is “too important to just leave to chance,” Obama said.
 With the economy recovering and with schools open again, he said, “We’ve got a choice.
 We can go backwards, we can plunge right back into the misguided policies and the divisiveness and the negligence that made this pandemic so much worse than it ever had to be, or we can build an economy that works for everybody, not just a few.”

-He said that allowing Republicans to return to power in Virginia would lead to restrictions on access to abortions and a loosening of gun laws.
+He said that allowing Republicans to return to power in Virginia would lead to restrictions on abortion access and a loosening of gun laws.
 And he questioned Republican efforts to tighten voting requirements around the country.

 “You have to ask yourself, why is it that Republicans don’t want you to vote?” he said.
 “What is it they’re so afraid of?
 If they think they have better ideas, why don’t they just go make the case?”